DBojsen/SessionMaterial/Get better (and actionable) alerts from Data Factory/README.md

 You'll need to setup an Alert on your Data Factory Instance: \
 <img src="./Documentation/CreateAlertRule.png" alt="Create a new alert rule" width="500"/> \
-The alert should trigger on *Failed pipeline runs metric* abd check every 1 minute with a lookback of 1 minute.
+The alert should trigger on *Failed pipeline runs metric* and check every 1 minute with a lookback of 1 minute.

 Skip the notifications step, where you would normally configure email notifications: \
 <img src="./Documentation/CreateActionGroup-SkipNotifications.png" alt="Do not set up any notifications" width="500"/>